Mel Jones on being Motivational Philosopher, Lifestyle Entrepreneur, and Author

 From there, my father got involved in many professions dealing with indoor plumbing, security work overseas and domestic, automobile sales, commercial product transportation and a few other areas that I was too young to remember.

-Obviously, neither one of my parents were Entrepreneurs and there aren’t too many long standing ones in the rest of my family, but we’ve always had the mind for it.
+Obviously, neither one of my parents were Entrepreneurs and there aren’t too many long standing ones in the rest of my family, but we have always had the mind for it.
 Meaning, most of the people in my family are all-for Entrepreneurship and believe in it, though very few participate in the practice.

 When did you start Grip Work Gear, and who is it for?